 According to the Solar Energy Industry Association over 3,060,407 solar systems have already been installed in the United States.

 The world is changing, and now is your chance to make a difference!
-You can help the environment by going solar, and lower your energy costs too.
 Our expert solar installers at Purelight Power can guide you through the process and help you find out if your roof qualifies.